 With the warmer months approaching us faster than we think, the cool short winter days are slowly coming to an end.
 But that doesn’t mean your treks have to just yet!
+The Red Centre and Top End are renowned for exceptional trekking destinations, however alongside their trekking reputation is their reputation for warm and even hot days – even in the middle of winter!
 With the right planning, trekking in hot weather is still possible, it just requires additional thought and preparation compared to hiking in the cooler months.
 Read on to find out how to make your trek in hot, humid weather more comfortable and enjoyable.

 Clothing and gear tips